poetaster/moat/README.md

 It's a self-sequencing, semi-modular, pocket synth.
 Props to minimo, bastl, minty synth etc!

-## Version 2 is now usable.
+## Moat, file Version 2 is now usable.
 Produced PCBs

+Version 3 is DEFECTIVE!

 Well, version 2 is more or less finished.
 I simplified it substantially to fit in an altoids tin and still be playable.
 Version 2 PCBs assembled prove to be working.